felixm-lb/pov_templates/aws/functionality/README.md

 To access your instances, use AWS SSM -> it's already set up.
 If you really want to, you can SSH into the boxes - there's a private key in the tfstate file, but that's advanced.
 I'd recommend SSM.

 ## What can I do?
-The environment comes preconfigured with all the tools you'll need to demo functionality including being connected to the Lighbits cluster and having a small volume to run FIO against.
+The client comes preconfigured with all the tools you'll need to demo functionality including being connected to the Lighbits cluster and having a small volume to run FIO against.

-There is a directory here: `/home/ubuntu/fio_scripts` which contains a bunch of FIO scripts that you can play with.
+There is a directory on the client here: `/home/ubuntu/fio_scripts` which contains a bunch of FIO scripts that you can play with.

 > **_NOTE:_**  If you're using SSM, you'll have to be true root to access that directory.
 Run: `sudo su` to navigate to and use those scripts.